DarthPointer/DAUM/Downloadables/DAUM/ReadMe.txt

 changes done automatically.
 See example exe.bat.
 It is to be put to your M1K WPN files and launched to swap T1.Damage and T5.FastReload mods.

+Edited file is saved under name of the original one. .offset and .daum files are backups created after each command.

 Commands:
 [block] [operation] [operation params]